Summary

 On one hand, bonds are suffering from high inflation and rising interest rates.

-On the other hand, socks are suffering from the recession and rising interest rates.
+On the other hand, stocks are suffering from the recession and rising interest rates.
 Many businesses are also very negatively impacted by cost inflation, the inability to pass price hikes to customers in a recession, and the strong USD caused by rate hikes.

 So, both are now suffering, correlation is rising, and the past diversification benefits enjoyed by the 60/40 portfolio are disappearing.
 The only way out of this would be if inflation suddenly drops back down to normal levels and the Fed begins to cut interest rates, but how likely is that?